 \subsection{OMSD Pipeline}

-The OMSD methods contain a two-stages training process: 1) pretraining sequential diffusion models and joint action critic on the dataset by making score decomposition, and 2) injecting decomposed scores as the individual policy regularization terms into the critic and derive deterministic policies for execution.
+The OMSD methods contain a two-stage training process: 1) pretraining sequential diffusion models and joint action critic on the dataset by making score decomposition, and 2) injecting decomposed scores as the individual policy regularization terms into the critic and derive deterministic policies for execution.
 The resulting OMSD algorithm is presented in Algorithm \ref{alg:omsd}.

-The basic workflow of OMSD follows the idea of SRPO \citep{chen2024score} by extending the single agent learning process into multi-agent process, where the unbiased score decomposition methods proposed in section \ref{sec:3.2} are plugged-in to avoid the uncoordination policy updated.
+The basic workflow of OMSD follows the idea of SRPO \citep{chen2024score} by extending the single agent learning process into multi-agent process, where the sequential conditional score decomposition proposed in section \ref{sec:3.2} is plugged in to reduce the miscoordinated policy updates.
 Specifically, as we take the joint critic and individual score regularization, all the agents share the copies of a pre-trained common joint action Q-networks $Q_{tot}$ and keep individual pre-trained behavior diffusion models to extract the score regularization.
 This is a common setup in multi-agent reinforcement learning, such as MADDPG.
 Besides, each agent maintains a deterministic policy as the actor network, which bypasses the heavy iterative denoising process of diffusion models to generate actions and enjoy the fast decision-making speed.